25A0/blob/README.md

 ```

 These types can be used for parsing: If `mytype` is defined in `Blob.types`,
-then you can use it as a method on a blob to generate a format string.
+then you can use `blob:mytype()` as a method on a blob to generate a format string.
 `blob:word()` is equivalent to `blob:unpack("c2")`,
 and `blob:bytes(i)` is equivalent to `blob:unpack("c%d", i)`.

-If the type is stored as a function, then this function should return a valid
+If `mytype` is a function, then this function should return a valid
 format string.
+If `mytype` requires arguments, you can specify them when
+calling the corresponding method: `blob:mytype(a, b)` will call `mytype(a, b)`,
+and use the returned formatstring to unpack data.

 Custom types can also be used for padding (see below).